-If you’re buying fruit juice, pour into a pitcher and dilute with an equal amount of water.
+If you’re buying fruit juice, pour it into a pitcher and dilute it with an equal amount of water.
 You can also fill your child’s glass half with fruit juice and the rest with water.
 You will see that double diluted juice satisfies your children’s thirst and goes farther for less.
 Also, you’re reducing the amount of sugar, since fruit juices contain some amount of natural or artificial sweetener.

 Another creative suggestion is to freeze juice (undiluted) or fruit pieces in your ice cube trays.
 A frozen juice or fruit cube is cooling and healthier.
-You can also infuse your water with flavour by adding fruits like berries, apples, pineapple, cucumbers, lemons and limes.
+You can also infuse your water with flavour by adding fruits like berries, apples, pineapple, cucumbers, lemons, and limes.

 When you drink, offer your child

 Whenever you get a drink for yourself, offer your child or a bottle to an infant.
 By the time you’re thirsty though, you’re already dehydrated.
 So drink water every waking hour to anticipate thirst, especially when it is hot.
 And remember to offer your children water every time you take water.

 You should be aware of how much fluid your children drink especially during the hot months.
 Your five-year-old daughter can tell you when she is thirsty.
 But your 1-year-old-child may not.
 Therefore, whenever your five-year-old desires a drink, give some liquids to your 1-year-old-child.